anirudh-nanwal/Git-Commands-Repo/Git Commands.md

 ### Creating a new branch

-1. `git checkout -b "<Branch_Name>"` : Insert the branch name that you want to use and execute this command to create a new branch.
+1. `git checkout -b "<branch_name>"` : Insert the branch name that you want to use and execute this command to create a new branch.
 2. Remember, the branch name must not exist alreaady on the remote otherwise it will simple just switch to that branch instead of creating a new branch.
 The -b flag simply tells git to run `git branch` before running this command.
 3. `git fetch --all` : This commands fetches all the registered remotes and their branches.
 4. `git branch` : Shows all the branches that exist on the remote.
 5. `git checkout -b <branch_name> <existing_branch>` : By default, new branches are created from the current checked out branch (Head).
 Passing the extra parameter which is the existing branch name will enable git to create a new branch out of the head of that branch instead of the current checked out branch's head.
+6. All the above commands simply create a local branch and are not tracked on remote.
+If you check in the github repository branches, this branch will not be available because of the said reason.
+In order to make this branch available on remote, and also, track it, do the below command.
+7. `git push -u <remote_name> <branch_name>` : This command is similar to the command that we execute while creating a repository.
+8. `git push --set-upstream <remote_name> <branch_name>` : --set-upstream flag is equivalent of -u flag.
+9. `git branch -vv` : This command shows all the tracked branches.
+10. If you try to push a commit

 ### Uninitializing the Git repository